-As of 2016, the top earning CPhTs were found in the state of Washington, followed by California, Alaska, North Dakota and Oregon.
+The top earning CPhTs were found in the state of Washington, followed by California, Alaska, North Dakota and Oregon.
 The highest earning Pharm Techs were employed by state, local and private hospitals, followed by general merchandise stores, grocery stores and lastly pharmacies and drug stores.

 The American Society of Health-System Pharmacists has been at the forefront of efforts to improve medication use and enhance patient safety for 75 years.
 It’s mission is to help people achieve optimal health outcomes by advocating and supporting the professional practice of pharmacists in hospitals, health systems, ambulatory care clinics and other settings spanning the full spectrum of medication use.